Studying in Canada? Off Campus or On Campus Housing Options…

 The region enjoyed strong immigration of new residents which fed the demand for housing and for rental apartments.
 Apartment rents have risen about 10% each of the last 4 years.
 Many renters were eager to become home owners.

 Zillow was forecasting a 5.3% increase in home prices over the next year.
 They state that 5.7% of homes have negative equity, and 1.3% are delinquent on their mortgages.
 Zillow rent index shows average price of $1587 a month, a steep rise during 2019.

 There is no way to forecast the Dallas Fort Worth real estate market over the next 5 years.
 The key factor is OPEC and the political mood of the times.
 It would appear OPEC has the US right where they want them.
 However, Saudi Arabia will be severely economically damaged if they persist with production floods.

-The US government has a plan to stockpile a further $30 million barrels to the estimated 700 million barrel pool.
-According to a Reuter’s report, the government will buy up to 11.3 million barrels of cheap sweet crude and up to 18.7 million barrels of sour crude.
+The US government had a plan to stockpile a further $30 million barrels to the estimated 700 million barrel pool.
+According to a Reuters report, the government will buy up to 11.3 million barrels of cheap sweet crude and up to 18.7 million barrels of sour crude.
 It will be stored in caverns in Louisiana.